iesahin/xvc/README.md

 ## ⌛ When to use xvc?

+- When you have a photo, audio, media, or document collection to backup/version with Git, but don't want to copy that huge data to all Git clones.
-- When you manage large number of _unstructured_ data, like images, documents, audio files.
+- When you manage a large number of _unstructured_ data, like images, documents, and audio files.
 - When you want to version data files, and want to track versions across datasets.
-- When you want to store this data in local, SSH-accessible or S3-compatible storages.
+- When you want to store this data in local, SSH-accessible, or S3-compatible cloud storage.
-- When you create data pipelines on top of this data and want to run these pipelines when the data, code or other dependencies change.
+- When you create data pipelines on top of this data and want to run these pipelines when the data, code, or other dependencies change.
 - When you want to track which subset of the data you're working with, and how it changes by your operations.
-- When you have photo, audio, media, document files to backup on Git, but don't want to copy that huge data to all Git clones.
 - When you have binary artifacts that you use as dependencies and would like to have a `make` alternative that considers _content changes_ rather than timestamps.

 ## ✳️ What is xvc for?

-- (for x = files) Track large files on Git, store them in the cloud, retrieve when necessary, label and query for subsets
+- (for x = files) Track large files on Git, store them in the cloud, create view-only subsets, retrieve them only when necessary.
-- (for x = pipelines) Define and run data -> model pipelines whose dependencies may be files, hyperparameters, regex searches, arbitrary URLs and more.
+- (for x = pipelines) Define and run data -> model pipelines whose dependencies may be files, hyperparameters, regex searches, arbitrary URLs, and more.
-- (for x = data) Annotate data and run queries and retrieve subsets of it.
-(Under Construction)
+- (for x = data) Annotate data and run queries and retrieve subsets of it. ([TODO](https://github.com/iesahin/xvc/discussions/208))
-- (for x = experiments) Run isolated experiments, share them and store them in Git when necessary (TODO)
+- (for x = experiments) Run isolated experiments, share them and store them in Git when necessary ([TODO](https://github.com/iesahin/xvc/discussions/207))
-- (for x = models) Associate models with datasets, metadata and features, then track, store, and deploy them (TODO)
+- (for x = models) Associate models with datasets, metadata and features, then track, store, and deploy them ([TODO](https://github.com/iesahin/xvc/discussions/211))

 ## 🔽 Installation

-You can get the binary files for Linux, macOS and Windows from [releases](https://github.com/iesahin/xvc/releases/latest) page.
+You can get the binary files for Linux, macOS, and Windows from [releases](https://github.com/iesahin/xvc/releases/latest) page.
 Extract and copy the file to your `$PATH`.

 Alternatively, if you have Rust [installed], you can build xvc: